zhao07/edx-platform/lms/static/coffee/README.md

 Compiling
 ---------

-The dev server will automatically compile coffeescript files that have changed.
-Simply start the server using:
+CoffeeScript is compiled when you update assets using the command:

-    $ paver run_server
+    $ paver update_assets

 Testing
 -------